danitrave/SequenceAlignmentAlgo/README.md

 # SequenceAlignmentAlgo
-This folder contains a possible implementation of the Needleman &amp; Wunsch and Smith &amp; Waterman algorithms The following folder contains the implementation of two algorithms to perform sequence alignment of two sequences:
+This folder contains a possible implementation of the Needleman and Wunsch and Smith and Waterman algorithms.
+I develpoped them when I was at the university during the second year for a course called "bioinformatics"
+The following folder contains the implementation of two algorithms to perform sequence alignment of two sequences:
 -the Needleman & Wunsch algorithm for global alignment -the Smith & Waterman algorithm for local alignment